jashdoingmyjob/Trayio/README.md

 # Trayio
-Take home assignment Part 1: Robotic Hoover
+Take home assignment Part 1: Robotic Hoover.
+Be sure to be in the `Part1` subdirectory before running these commands.

 ## How to run
 The robotic hoover program was developed using Python, so you can run the following CLI in terminal: